 However, Farley v Buckley in 2007 was a case where once again, a motorcyclist was found to be wholly at fault after a motorbike crash.
 On this occasion the motorcyclist had been passing a refuse wagon travelling in the same direction and was indicating an intention to turn left into a side road.

 The lorry was unable to complete its turn as the side road was narrow and there was a car waiting to emerge and turn right.
 The motorcyclist, travelling at a speed of about 30mph, overtook the refuse wagon with its wheels virtually on the centre white line when the car drove out in one continuous movement at approximately 5-8 miles per hour, ending with a crash.

 The Court ruled the motorcyclist was travelling at a too high a speed, which in the circumstances was reckless given the nature of the manoeuvre, the lack of visibility to his left and the fact that the refuse wagon had been displaying its left indicator.

 Motorcycle accident claims expertise is vital, could prevent court and ensure maximum damages

 So to sum up, filtering in most cases is perfectly legal, is accepted as being a benefit of riding a motorcycle and is something that just about every rider has done at some stage without any problems.

-However, the nature of how accidents of this kind happen can often lead to debate when civil claims are launched as each has to be judged on its merits, and no two cases are ever the same.
+However, the nature of how a motorcycle accident of this kind happens can often lead to debate when civil claims are launched as each has to be judged on its merits, and no two cases are ever the same.

 Therefore, don’t be surprised to find a defendant insurer pointing some of the blame in your direction.
-That is when the advice of specialist lawyers, and people such as myself who has been involved in accident investigations for many years, can prove essential.
+That is when the advice of specialist motorbike accident solicitors can prove essential.

 As our client says, there is an extra need to be vigilant when filtering past standing traffic.